KlimaGi/memory-tool/front/README.md

 ## Available Scripts

+In the project directory, you can run back-end in the development mode:

+### `npm run dev`

+You can run back-end:

+### `npm run start`

-In the project directory, you can run:
+In the project directory, you can run front:

 ### `yarn start`